Kvoti/redux-rest/README.md

 **NOTE POST/PUT requests currently tied to Django Rest Framework's CSRF handling and response content**

-Automatically create Flux action constants, action creators and Redux reducers for your REST API.
+Create Redux action constants, action creators and reducers for your REST API with no boilerplate.

 ## Install
 ```